ithron/SOF-Utils/README.md

   --flip_lr, -p         Flips the images of the left hip so that they look
                         like a right hip.
 Can only be used in combination with --flip_lr
+  --visits VISITS, -v VISITS
+                        Comma separated list of visits to export.
+If this option is omitted, all visits are exported.
 ```

 ### sof-convert-labels